-Drug Name Administration FDA-Approved Indications Proteasome Inhibitors (PIs): These drugs block the function of proteasome, leading to the accumulation of proteins in the cancer cells and thereby causing their destruction.
-Bortezomib (Velcade®) Intravenous (IV) or subcutaneous (sub-Q or SC) Approved to treat myeloma Bortezomib re-treatment may be considered for patients with myeloma who had previously responded to treatment with bortezomib and who have relapsed at least 6 months after completing prior bortezomib treatment.
-Carfilzomib (Kyprolis®) Intravenous (IV) Approved for the treatment of patients with relapsed or refractory myeloma, who have received one to three prior therapies, in combination with Lenalidomide and dexamethasone; or Dexamethasone; or Daratumumab (Darzalex®) and dexamethasone Approved as a single agent for the treatment of patients with relapsed or refractory myeloma who have received at least one or more prior therapies.
-Ixazomib (Ninlaro®) Oral Approved for use in combination with lenalidomide and dexamethasone for the treatment of myeloma patients who have received at least one prior therapy. (continued on p.
-20)
+Drug Name Type of Drug Administration FDA-Approved Indication Bortezomib (Velcade®) Proteasome Inhibitor Intravenous (IV) or subcutaneous (sub-Q or SC) Approved to treat myeloma Bortezomib re-treatment may be considered for patients with myeloma who had previously responded to treatment with bortezomib and who have relapsed at least 6 months after completing prior bortezomib treatment.
+Carfilzomib (Kyprolis®) Proteasome Inhibitor Intravenous (IV) Approved for the treatment of patients with relapsed or refractory myeloma, who have received one to three prior lines of therapy, in combination with Lenalidomide and dexamethasone; or Dexamethasone; or Daratumumab (Darzalex®) and dexamethasone Daratumumab and hyaluronidase-fihj (Darzalex Faspro®) and dexamethasone; or Isatuximab-irfc (Sarclisa®) and dexamethasone.
+Approved as a single agent for the treatment of patients with relapsed or refractory myeloma who have received at least one or more prior lines of therapy Carmustine (BicNU®) Alkylating Agent Intravenous (IV) Approved to treat myeloma in combination with prednisone